23Felons23/NEURONAUTICS/README.md

 | `--no-hand-tracking` | `hand_tracking` | Flag | Disables webcam-based hand gesture controls (which are enabled by default; requires `[tracking]` dependencies). |

 ### CLI Examples
+*The manifest file is a better option most of the times, read below*

 1. **Launch with T1 MRI only (opens interactive Orthogonal slice planes):**
    ```bash